 Be Dazzled by Rainbow Reef

-For aquatic life in the tropics, Ripley's Aquarium in Toronto has recreated a slice of the Indo-Pacific Ocean.
+For aquatic life in the tropics, Ripley's Aquarium of Canada in Toronto has recreated a slice of the Indo-Pacific Ocean.
 Coral reefs are home to countless tiny ecosystems, which is why they have as much biodiversity as a rainforest.
 Rainbow Reef is a kaleidoscope of colorful creatures dwelling in equally fascinating habitats.
 Here you'll become submerged among thousands of uniquely brilliant habitats.
 As the aquarium's most diverse exhibit, Rainbow Reef is home to more than 100 species, including the batfish, unicorn surgeonfish, and the Picasso triggerfish.

 Dive into Dangerous Lagoon & the Gallery